 Erica was elected to the county council in May 2017.

 Erica has also been active in the student and women's movements in both Australia and the UK.
 She has been elected to represent students on several campuses and most recently was a trustee of the Lancaster University Student Union.
-She has both worked and volunteered in the women's movement, being one of the co-founders of the Equality Rights Alliance in Australia, and serving as a trustee, including as both treasurer, and President.
-Erica is currently co-President of a small national women's organisation here in the UK, and is contributing to the formation of a global organisation for women alumni from the Harvard Kennedy School.
+She has both worked and volunteered in the women's movement, being one of the co-founders of the WomenSpeak Network (now called the Equality Rights Alliance) in Australia, and serving as a trustee, including as both the treasurer and President of the YWCA of Canberra.
+Erica is currently co-President of a small national women's organisation here in the UK and is a director of the Havard Kennedy School Women's Network.

 Facebook: Erica Lewis County Councillor for Lancaster South East